Woo Hoo, Witchy Woman

 The other woman has beautiful long red curly hair.
 She is pretty sturdy and makes a social and friendly impression with her rosy cheeks, a long pleated skirt, and thatched basket on her arm.
 Immediately, she puts me at ease.

 The three dark women mirror the image of each other; they must be sisters.
 All three of them are dressed in black, and with their dark hair tied back, their caramel-colored skin, and big dark brown eyes, they are true exotics.
 They stand, or rather they hang between the other two, as though they are about to fall asleep any minute.
 The one in the middle is not half as slender as the other two, but all three seem smaller than the other two women.
 They stare at me silently without making me uncomfortable.

 Without the interference of any tone of voice, I hear: “Hello, here we are, pleased to meet you.”

 I would love to start a conversation, but I have other plans for now and promise to come back later to get better acquainted.

 Further to the left, there are several bays interrupted by rocks and stones.
 I circle, exploring over the west’s shelter.
-It is the first bay seen from the rocks, toward the right the jungle starts narrowing into a point.
-I descend at the sea, make myself comfortable and take in the light orange horizon from left to right and back.
+It is the first bay seen from the rocks.
+Toward the right, the jungle starts narrowing into a point.
+I descend to the beach, make myself comfortable and take in the light orange horizon from left to right and back.